 - 12.1 Applications for planning permission that involve affordable housing should include sufficient relevant information for their determination.
 For a checklist of information that must be submitted with an application, applicants should consult the East Suffolk Council Local Validation List44. - 12.2 The Council provides a pre-application advice service, for a charge (other than in some cases see Chapter 6 Exception Sites) and would expect and encourage applicants for developments involving affordable housing to use this service.
-Further details are available on the Council's website at www.eastsuffolk.gov.uk/planning/planning-permission/pre-application-advice-service/. - 12.3 For outline applications, the Council expects the submission of an Affordable Housing Statement to set out the percentage and/or number of affordable dwellings (depending on whether the precise number of dwellings is known) including tenure, size, mix and details of floorspace at plot by plot (where possible) and tenure by tenure level.
+Further details are available on the Council's website at www.eastsuffolk.gov.uk/planning/planning-applications-and-enforcement/find-out-if-you-need-planning-permission/pre-application-advice-service/. - 12.3 For outline applications, the Council expects the submission of an Affordable Housing Statement to set out the percentage and/or number of affordable dwellings (depending on whether the precise number of dwellings is known) including tenure, size, mix and details of floorspace at plot by plot (where possible) and tenure by tenure level.
 At reserved matters stage it is expected that affordable dwellings, including tenure, would be clearly identifiable at plot level.
-Details of the Registered Provider, if known, should also be provided. - 12.4 For applications for full permission the Council expects the Affordable Housing Statement to include full details of the proposed affordable
+Details of the Registered Provider, if known, should also be provided. - 12.4 For applications for full permission the Council expects the Affordable Housing Statement to include full details of the proposed affordable housing, including tenure and size mix, clearly identifiable at plot level.
+Details of the Registered Provider, if known, should also be provided.